You are currently on Hearing Direct UK

 This entry was posted on 20th March 2018 by Joan McKechnie.

-Getting rid of Earwax at home can sometimes be a little tricky.
-As wax build-up can be a literal pain, ridding our ears of it needs to be done properly.
+Getting rid of Earwax at home is easy, but it needs to be done properly.
 Safety should always come first when dealing with our ears.
 The last thing we want is to damage our hearing or ears when removing unwanted wax.

 In this blog post, we tell you how to get rid of ear wax at home in the safest way.
-We talk about why earwax is a problem, why it's also necessary and guide you through a number of remedies on how to get rid of earwax safely without damaging your inner ear.
+We talk about why earwax isn't a problem, but can become one.
+We also guide you through a number of remedies on how to get rid of earwax safely without damaging your inner ear.

 Most ear problems only last a couple of hours, and there are many options to relieve your discomfort.
 One of the most common ear problems (Conductive Hearing Loss) is caused by earwax and can affect millions of people each year.
 Depending on the person, the amount of earwax produced varies widely, meaning some people may be prone to excessive wax build-up.
 Dissolving ear wax can help eradicate this problem.